November 9, 2024

 Main Benefits:

-• downhill traction
+• heel brakes for downhill traction

-• fits wide range of feet
+• fits wide range of feet (wides available)

 Out of Oboz's great selection of boots, the Bridger is their best hiking boot.
 It's a brute on the trail yet gentle on your feet, thanks to arguably the best footbed in the industry.
 There's an upmarket insole (worth $30) that sits on a foam cushion that rides on top of a protective chassis and burly outsole.
 The Bridger has more aggressive traction than the Oboz Sawtooth (above) with deep lugs and heel brakes that excel on soft surfaces, loose terrain, and steep descents.
 It's not the lightest boot.
 But its mix of moderate flex and support hits that sweet spot where it's comfortable enough for day hiking yet strong enough backpacking.
+I've personally hiked more than 2000 miles in the Oboz Bridger over the years.

 Best Fit